EmirZeybek/Library-Management-System/README.md

 # Library-Management-System
-Library Management System, created by using Java and SQL
+Library Management System, created by using Java and SQL (Personal Project)